 Candidates that are hired for skills rather than the lack of weaknesses mostly produce better results.
 The introduction of a candidate ranking system in the hiring process ensures that candidates are only hired on the basis of the skills and talents they possess.
 By using a candidate ranking system, you will have a clear view of all the top candidates that match the specifications provided by the company.

+Yes, it is possible to rank candidates with the help of artificial intelligence (AI).
 The concept of a candidate ranking system can be merged with Artificial Intelligence (AI) and Machine Learning to produce even better results.
 How?

 - This kind of system can quickly distinguish the most important and ideal candidates for the same job position.